projectcalico/calico/v3.0/getting-started/bare-metal/bare-metal.md

     allowing traffic out to etcd's ports on any interface.

--   Depending on your network, they may not cover all the ports that are required; for example, your network may reply on allowing ICMP, or DHCP.
+-   Depending on your network, they may not cover all the ports that are required; for example, your network may rely on allowing ICMP, or DHCP.

 Therefore, we recommend creating a failsafe {{site.prodname}} security policy that